zabarabab/gardenlinux/docs/kernel.md

 We extend this kernel configuration to our specific requirements during the kernel integration process.

-## I need a Driver for my Garden Linux!
+## I need a driver for my Garden Linux!

 If your driver is free, and part of the kernel but not yet included in your Garden Linux Image you may want to change the kernel configuration to include it.

+## I need a driver which is not included in the Linux Kernel!

+You need to compile your drivers against the target Garden Linux Kernel.